jeffh/Fox/docs/source/parallel/tutorial.rst

 .. _pthreads: http://en.wikipedia.org/wiki/POSIX_Threads

-**There's one caveat.** Since it's cooperatively threading.
-Threads **must explicitly yield execution control to the scheduler** in order to switch between threads.
-While it seems to be a deal-breaker, we'll come back around and address this issue.
+There's one caveat.
+Since it's cooperatively threading, **threads must explicitly yield execution control to the scheduler** in order to switch between threads.
+That is, :c:func:`FOXSchedulerYield` must be inserted into all the code under test to allow the scheduler to control permutations of thread execution.
+Don't worry, we'll come back around and address this issue.

 The scheduler can be accessed via :ref:`FOXScheduler <FOXScheduler>`::